tri3h/webserver/README.md

     * Required parameters: none
     * Optional parameters:
         * tag_id
+        * limit
+        * offset
+    * Limit and offset matter only when getting a list of tags
     * Return a list of tags if there are no parameters or a tag if there are in case of success

 - GET /categories